 Do not reply, click links, or divulge personal information or login credentials.Cybercriminals may use manipulative messages to heighten urgency or they may use logos from well-known companies to trick users into clicking on links.
-In some cases, they may send a simple meeting reminder.
+In some cases, they may send a simple meeting reminder that leads to a fake UW web page.
 If you receive an email you suspect may be phishing, you can report it to help @ uw.edu (no spaces).

 - Do not approve unsolicited requests for two-factor authentication.

-- Use anti-virus software on your computers and devices and keep the anti-virus software updated.
+- Use anti-virus software on your computers and devices and keep anti-virus software updated.